Want to stop crumbling mortar ruining your home? Follow this expert step-by-step guide on repointing brickwork

 10. Check the finished look

-A close-up of the finished job.
-With the face joints now clearly defining the stones, the wall not only looks great, it is ready to withstand years of weathering.
+Make sure you take a close-up look of the finished job.
+With face joints now clearly defining the stones, the wall should look great, and be equipped to withstand years of weathering.

-- Using a narrow chisel around windows and doors minimises the risk of pushing loose pieces further in around the frames
+- Use a narrow chisel – Using a narrow chisel around windows and doors minimises the risk of pushing loose pieces further in around the frame

-- Aim to replicate the colour, texture and durability of the existing mortar.
-Carefully measure each component of your mortar and make a note of the quantities used to ensure each bucket load matches the last
+- Match up mortar – Aim to replicate the colour, texture and durability of the existing mortar.
+Carefully measure each component of your mortar and make a note of the quantities used to ensure each bucket load matches the last.

-- To avoid the new mortar drying out too quickly, spray the joints lightly with water from time to time.
+- Keep mortar moist – To avoid the new mortar drying out too quickly, spray the joints lightly with water from time to time

 Repointing brickwork helps prevent water ingress, but you should also consider removing a brick from a wall if it's in poor condition.
 Check out our guide to cheap bricks to save money.
-Read our guide on the brick slips, a smart alternative to traditional bricks, where your repointing skills will still come in handy.
+Also make sure you read our guide on brick slips, which are a smart alternative to traditional bricks, and somewhere where your repointing skills will still come in handy.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.